 Firstly, explain the type of setting you are working in.
 You may be stationed in a secured estate monitoring and protecting individual properties or working for a corporate company watching over a high-rise headquarters building or located at a plant or manufacturing facility.
-More specialized security officers may also be employed by federal, state and government agencies to protect key individuals in high-level positions.
-Alternatively, you may offer services to celebrities and VIP’s, aka being a personal bodyguard.
+The more specialized guard may also be employed by federal, state, and government agencies to protect key individuals in high-level positions.
+Alternatively, you may offer services to celebrities and VIPs, aka being a personal bodyguard.

 The next aspect to elaborate on is your responsibility, and the protocols followed when an incident or accident occurs.
 For instance, the steps you follow when an alarm is triggered, do you merely notify or are you tasked with immediately investigating the reason for the alarm going off?
-Some Security Offers are tasked with reporting the incident to a third party like the police and notifying another security official who would then take action to resolve the situations, apprehend the perpetrator or securing the area where an accident has taken place.
+Some Security Offers are tasked with reporting the incident to a third party like the police and notifying another security official who would then act to resolve the situation, apprehend the perpetrator or secure the area where an accident has taken place.
 In another case, you may be responsible for documenting proceedings, taking statements from parties involved, and submitting reports to the relevant superior.

-Finally, you may have more responsibility than the standard Security officer because you are in a supervisory capacity leading a team of Security Officers, giving orders to or manage a group of Security Guards, and overseeing their daily operations.
+Finally, you may have more responsibility than the standard Security guards because you are in a supervisory capacity leading a team of Security guards, giving orders to or manage a group of Security Guards, and overseeing their daily operations.

 Resume Hack: Add a few bells and whistles